chaturay/serverless-artillery/README.md

 # Tutorial 1: Run a quick performance test
 If you want to quickly test your setup or see serverless-artillery in action, do the following to quickly run a **small load/performance test**.
 Don't worry about what these commands do in detail.
 This document explains them in detail later.

 ### T1.1.
-Setup AWS account environment
+Setup AWS account credentials
-If you haven't already, follow the instruction mentioned [here](#before-running-serverless-artillery) to setup AWS account environment.
+Make sure you have [setup your AWS account credentials](#before-running-serverless-artillery) before proceeding. **It should be running while using any serverless-artillery command that interacts with AWS.**

 ### T1.2.
 Deploy
 The following command will deploy required assets (like [load generating Lambda function](docs/LoadGeneratorLambda.md)) to the AWS account you selected in the previous step.